Okilo-codes/Data-Analysis-Portfolio/README.md

 ## Contact
 Email: princeokilo01@gmail.com
+Github

 ---

-"I believe that every dataset holds a story — my goal is to extract, interpret, and communicate that story to drive better business decisions."
+"I believe that every dataset holds a story and my goal is to extract, interpret, and communicate that story to drive better business decisions."